 Other names: Victor Douglas

 Locations in this story: Shaftesbury, DorsetFrance & FlandersCharminster, DorsetSt.
-James' Church, ShaftesburySalisbury Street, ShaftesburyMustons Lane, Shaftesbury
+James Street, ShaftesburySalisbury Street, ShaftesburyMustons Lane, Shaftesbury